 We obtain from various vendors the materials and equipment required for the packaging and test services performed by our factories.
 We source most of our materials, including critical materials such as leadframes, laminate substrates and gold wire, from a limited group of suppliers.
 A disruption to the operations of one or more of our suppliers could have a negative impact on our business.
 For example, the severe earthquake and tsunami in Japan in 2011 had a significant adverse effect on the electronics industry supply chain by impacting the supply of specialty chemicals, substrates, silicon wafers, equipment and other supplies to the electronics industry.
 In addition, we purchase the majority of our materials on a purchase order basis.
 Our business may be harmed if we cannot obtain materials and other supplies from our vendors in a timely manner, in sufficient quantities, at acceptable quality or at competitive prices.
 Some of our customers are also dependent on a limited number of suppliers for certain materials and silicon wafers.
+Shortages or disruptions in our customers' supply channels could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 For example, the shortage in the supply of 28 nanometer wafers to some of our customers in 2012 delayed or otherwise adversely impacted the demand for certain of our advanced packaging and test services.

 Rules adopted by the SEC implementing the Dodd-Frank Wall Street Reform and Consumer Protection Act impose diligence and disclosure requirements regarding the use of certain minerals originating from the conflict zones of the Democratic Republic of Congo and adjoining countries in our products.
 Industry associations and many of our customers have implemented initiatives to improve transparency and accountability concerning the supply of these materials and, in some cases, requiring us to certify that the covered materials we use in our packages do not come from the conflict areas.
 We may incur additional costs associated with complying with these requirements and customer initiatives, and we may be required to increase our efforts in the future to cover additional materials and geographic areas.
-These requirements and customer initiatives could affect the pricing, sourcing and availability of materials used in the manufacture of semiconductor devices, and we cannot assure you that we will be able to obtain conflict-free materials in sufficient quantities and at competitive prices or that we will be able to verify the origin of all of the materials we use in our manufacturing process.
-If we are unable to meet these requirements and customer initiatives, as some customers may move their business to other suppliers.
+These requirements and customer initiatives and availability of materials used in the manufacture of semiconductor devices, and we cannot assure you that we will be able to obtain conflict-free materials in sufficient quantities and at competitive prices or that we will be able to verify the origin of all of the materials we use in our manufacturing process.
+If we are unable to meet these requirements and customer initiatives, it could adversely affect our business as some customers may move their business to other suppliers.
 Our reputation could also be adversely affected.